 The result shows that even if the diet is high-fat or high-carb, taking nutrient-rich food seems to play a significant role in weight loss.

 Most experts talk about the benefits of the keto diet for weight loss, but what about health biomarkers such as blood pressure, cholesterol, and triglycerides?
 Let’s get to know about what effects the Keto diet put on them.

-A study conducted in 2006 tested long-term effects of a ketogenic diet in obese people with high cholesterol.
+A study conducted in 2006 tested the long-term effects of a ketogenic diet in obese people with high cholesterol.
 Throughout the 56 weeks of research, the participants experienced positive changes in their good cholesterol (HDL) and bad (LDL) cholesterol, as well as triglycerides.
 Notably, HDL increased, LDL and triglycerides dropped.

 In other words, all great signs of health in overweight patients with high cholesterol.
-Another Keto study that tested type 2 diabetes patient showed substantial improvement in glycemia (a measure of glucose in the blood).
+Another Keto study that tested type 2 diabetes patients showed substantial improvement in glycemia (a measure of glucose in the blood).